Muse (band): 1998–2002: Showbiz and Origin of Symmetry

-Absolution (2003–2005)
+2003–2008: Absolution and Black Holes and Revelations

 Muse's third album, Absolution, produced by Rich Costey, Paul Reeve and John Cornfield was released on 15 September 2003.
 It debuted at number one in the UK and produced Muse's first top-ten hit, "Time Is Running Out", and three top-twenty hits: "Hysteria", "Sing for Absolution" and "Butterflies and Hurricanes".
 Absolution was eventually certified gold in the US.
 Muse undertook a year-long international tour in support of the album, visiting Australia, New Zealand, the United States, Canada, and France.
 On the 2004 US leg of the tour, Bellamy injured himself onstage during the opening show in Atlanta; the tour resumed after Bellamy received stitches.

 In June 2004, Muse headlined the Glastonbury Festival, which they later described as "the best gig of our lives".
 Howard's father, William Howard, who attended the festival to watch the band, died from a heart attack shortly after the performance.
 Bellamy said: "It was the biggest feeling of achievement we've ever had after coming offstage.
 It was almost surreal that an hour later his dad died.
 It was almost not believable.
 We spent about a week sort of just with Dom trying to support him.
 I think he was happy that at least his dad got to see him at probably what was the finest moment so far of the band's life."

 Muse won two MTV Europe awards, including "Best Alternative Act", and a Q Award for "Best Live Act", and received an award for "Best British Live Act" at the Brit Awards.
 On 2 July 2005, they participated in the Live 8 concert in Paris.
 In 2003, the band successfully sued Nestlé for using their cover "Feeling Good" for a Nescafé advertisement without permission and donated the money won from the lawsuit to Oxfam.
 An unofficial DVD biography, Manic Depression, was released in April 2005.

 Muse released another live DVD on 12 December 2005, Absolution Tour, containing edited and remastered highlights from their Glastonbury performance unseen footage from their performances at London Earls Court, Wembley Arena, and the Wiltern Theatre in Los Angeles.
-During the 2004 Absolution tour, Bellamy smashed 140 guitars, a world record for the most guitars smashed in a tour.